 - ½ cup Toor or Masoor dal

-- 2 tbsp Sambar powder (homemade or store-bought)
+- 2 tablespoons Sambar powder (homemade or store-bought)

 - Pinch of Asafoetida (hing)